What is the best cream for melasma? We asked a derm

 Glycolic acid

 Glycolic acid is used for melasma due to its exfoliating properties, which help remove dead skin cells and gradually lighten dark patches.
 It also stimulates collagen production, improving skin texture and overall appearance.
-Glycolic acid can enhance the effectiveness of other skin-lightening treatments and promote an even skin tone.
+Glycolic acid can enhance the effect

 Provider & Prescription Information